 investigate this question creatively, critically, ethically, and independently, including through sophisticated use of appropriate theory and methodology as appropriate to design, and place these investigations in the context of the relevant intellectual tradition; and

 communicate their research and its findings through an appropriate medium.

 Information on inherent requirement is not currently available for this program.

 If a person seeking acceptance into a Bachelor Honours program satisfies or exceeds the minimum requirement for admission to the Bachelor Honours program, the Delegated Authority is not obliged to admit the person to the program only because the person has satisfied the minimum requirement for admission.

-The Delegated Authority for the Bachelor of Design (Honours) plan HDESN is the CASS Associate Dean (Student Experience).
+The Delegated Authority for the Bachelor of Design (Honours) plan HDESN is the CASS Associate Dean (Education).
 All admissions to this plan must be approved by the Delegated Authority.